jdittrich/userNeedResearchBook/text/allURBook.md

 When you have found a participant, a place, a time and have your equipment ready we can start with the actual research session.

-My  advice is  simple: be friendly.
+My  advice is  simple: Be friendly.
 If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space«, be a nice host.